jadecobra/python_tdd_exercises/source/truth_table/projects/microwave.rst

     TypeError: microwave() got an unexpected keyword argument 'door_is_open'

+  because I called the ``microwave`` :ref:`function<what is a function?>` with 2 keyword arguments and this definition only allows calls with 0 arguments

 * I add :ref:`TypeError<what causes TypeError?>` to the list of :ref:`Exceptions<errors>` seen in ``test_microwave.py``

   .. code-block:: python